parappayo/book-notes/README.md

 * Introducing EventStorming
 * Refactoring (2nd Edition)
 * Land of Lisp
+* Microservices in .NET Core

+## Would be Nice

+* Significant Zero
+* Bad Blood
+* Switch: How to Change Things When Change is Hard
+* Programming Beyond Practices
+* Practical Object-Oriented Design (2nd Edition)
 * UNIX and Linux System Administration Handbook (5th Edition)
-* Leading Teams
-* Microservices in .NET Core
 * Vue.js Up & Running
 * SSH Mastery: OpenSSH, PuTTY, Tunnels and Keys
-* Programming Beyond Practices
-* Practical Object-Oriented Design (2nd Edition)

 ## You May Question My Sanity